stats4sd/survey-builder/README.md

 npm install
 npm run dev
 ```
-6. Migrate the database: `php aritsan migrate:fresh --seed` (or copy from the staging site)
+6. Migrate the database: `php aritsan migrate:fresh --seed` (or copy from the staging site, if one exists.)

-TODO: setup push to push locations csv file to Kobo

-TODO: update XLS form module(s) to use locations csv instead of choice_filters

-TODO: modify household question to be either select or string;

-TODO: add customise question text section;

-TODO: add rules to modules for ordering

-TODO: for non-finalised forms, link to modules instead of module versions, so the user always has access to the 'current' versions of each module?

-TODO: provide user feedback for 419 errors (please re-login)